 All subscribers receive

-• one to two emails per month eight months a year.
+• two emails per month 10 months a year.

 You can unsubscribe from SMLTA at anytime.